javiermontanana/cygnus-trio-website/README.md

 ### about page

 about-page layout has everything except the biography.
-The biography what is captured in the {{content}}, but it is not in the about.html page file.
+The biography is what is captured in the {{content}}, but it is not in the about.html page file.
 It is in an include.
 The include in in md and only has paragraphs.
 This is so that it can be edited without touching any html.
 It would also work to make the about page files markdown, and have the biographies there, but this way the biographies live in one folder.